/

 Good internal communication helps ensure everyone in the organization is on the same page and has what they need to work at maximum capacity.
 It's also a key component of public relations, crisis management, and team building.

 Of all the internal strategies a business implements, communications are among the most important.
-Miscommunication snowballs into issues worth hundreds of thousands of dollars.
-Employees say poor internal communication often causes:

-• Low morale (31%).
+• Low morale

-• Missed performance goals (25%).
+• Missed performance goals

-• Lost sales (18%).
+• Lost sales

-A good internal communication strategy isn't just about throwing information out there.
-It's about making that information clear, engaging, and easy to understand for everyone, whether they're on the front lines or behind a desk.
+A good internal communication strategy isn't just about throwing information out there, it's about making that information clear, engaging, and easy to understand for everyone, whether they're on the front lines or behind a desk.

 Managers with strong communication skills can boost engagement and lead to employee retention.
 When employees get the lowdown on what's happening in the company, they feel valued and are more productive overall.